 Originally created by Argentinian type designer Julieta Ulanovsky, in the summer of 2017.
 The whole family had a redesign at the hands of Jacques Le Bailly with the regular version becoming lighter and optimised for use in longer texts.
 These features make this a great choice for blocks of copy on blogs and pages.
 The heavy version of the fonts works great for eye-catching titles.

-One of my personal favourites, based on the classic Baskerville design but modernised for the digital age.
+Another favourite is a font based on the classic Baskerville design but modernised for the digital age.
 The original also comes from a local designer, albeit one who has not been around for a few centuries, Birmingham’s own John Baskerville.

-Although this is not the first time this typeface has been resurrected, with the extremely popular Mrs Eaves by Emigre being one of the first digital renditions of the font.
+However, this is not the first time this typeface has been resurrected, with the extremely popular Mrs Eaves by Emigre being one of the first digital renditions of the font.

 This makes it a great option for long bodies of text.
 Its italic counterparts have elegant pen strokes which are great for displaying quotes at larger point sizes.